 People in your life tell you they need more emotion from you.
 But you don't know exactly what that means.
 Your wife or girlfriend begs you to share your feelings with her.
 These tense conversations cause your relationship to feel strained at times.

 You feel confused by these discussions.
 Sometimes they lead to an argument where you might be inclined to leave the situation or sit there, paralyzed, unable to respond.

-Clients I work with had trouble connecting with their partners, too.
-They felt distance between them, as if they were roommates.
-Or they started flirting back with the old flame who comments on all their pictures.
-Maybe they’ve already made the jump to infidelity - either emotionally or physically, and don’t know what to do with the guilt, shame, and anger they’re feeling.
+Clients I work with felt distant from their partners, too.
+Maybe this led to flirting back with the old flame who comments on all their pictures.
+Maybe they’ve already made the jump to infidelity - and they don’t know what to do with the guilt, shame, or anger they’re feeling.

 How I can help you

 I’ve helped men like you who are uncertain about what talking to someone involves.
 You might be afraid you won’t have anything to say.
 Or that you might cry.
 You’re so used to handling everything yourself that asking for help feels really uncomfortable.

 My clients experience the following outcomes after working with me: